Community Update - AQTA Timeline & Clarification

 |

-- Talks with Al-Huda board did not materialize into actionable results.
+Talks with Al-Huda board did not materialize into

 |